Advanced High Performance Reconnaissance Light Aircraft (AHRLAC), South Africa

 Cockpit of Aerosud's AHRLAC

-AHRLAC will feature a bulbous cockpit with a tandem seating arrangement to accommodate two flight crew.
-It will also be fitted with two optional Martin Baker Mark 16 ejection seats.
-There will be a large vertical separation in the cockpit.
+AHRLAC features a bulbous cockpit with a tandem seating arrangement to accommodate two flight crew.
+It can also be fitted with two optional Martin Baker Mark 16 ejection seats.
+There is a large vertical separation in the cockpit.
 A look-down visibility from the cockpit is provided for both the crew of the aircraft.

 Avionics system

-The aircraft will have a highly integrated core avionics system equipped with on-board display as well as data relay.
-It will also be equipped with hands-on throttle and stick controls.
+The aircraft has a highly integrated core avionics system equipped with on-board display as well as data relay.
+It is also equipped with hands-on throttle and stick controls.

 Landing gear

 The retractable landing gear facilitates the aircraft to take-off from and land on semi and un-prepared airstrips.
-It will have extra-large high-flotation wheels with large diameter and low pressure.
+It has extra-large high-flotation wheels with large diameter and low pressure.

 Weapons and armaments on the aircraft

-AHRLAC will be provided with six underwing hard points for carrying weapons.
-Two hard points will carry external fuel tanks.
+AHRLAC is provided with six underwing hard points for carrying weapons.
+Two hard points can carry external fuel tanks.
 The aircraft can also carry the Mokopa air-to-surface missiles of Denel Dynamics, pod-housed unguided rockets and a nose-mounted 20mm of cannon.

 Sensors / radars

-AHRLAC will have a combination of mission specific pods which include FLIR (forward looking Infra-red) camera, SAR (synthetic aperture radar), active and passive EW, ELINT (electronic signals intelligence) and COMINT (communication intelligence).
+AHRLAC has a combination of mission specific pods which include FLIR (forward looking Infra-red) camera, SAR (synthetic aperture radar), active and passive EW, ELINT (electronic signals intelligence) and COMINT (communication intelligence).

-The aircraft will be equipped with advanced on-board sensors and belly-shaped multimission sensor pod.
+The aircraft is equipped with advanced on-board sensors and belly-shaped multimission sensor pod.

 Engine of the Advanced High Performance Reconnaissance Light Aircraft

-AHRLAC will be powered by Pratt and Whitney Canada's PT6A-66B turboprop engine rated at 634kW.
-A simple propeller will also be fitted at the rear section of the aircraft.
+AHRLAC is powered by Pratt and Whitney Canada’s PT6A-66B turboprop engine rated at 634kW.
+A simple propeller is also fitted at the rear section of the aircraft.

 The engine has a diameter of 48.26cm and a length of 178cm.

-AHRLAC will have high cruise and dash speeds.
-It will have a maximum cruising speed of 300kts (540kmph).
-The aircraft will have a range of 1,100 nautical miles.
-The endurance will be more than seven hours.
-The maximum take-off weight will be 3,200kg.
-The service ceiling will be 31,000ft.
+AHRLAC has high cruise and dash speeds.
+It has a maximum cruising speed of 300kts (540kmph) and a range of 1,100 nautical miles.
+The endurance is more than seven hours.
+The maximum take-off weight is 3,200kg and the service ceiling is 31,000ft.

 The Global Military Aircraft Market 2011-2021